stephenyu2/pic16b-final-project/README.md

 ## Group Contributions Statement
 Our group consists of Michael Papagni, Stephen Yu, and Arianna Zhou.
 Here is a split of group member contributions:

-Michael Papagni:
+**Michael Papagni:**
--Implemented the graphics and controls of the video game using PyGame (Weeks 7-8) -Made and experimented with models and mutation/propogation functions; implemented sight rays (Week 9) -Ran and compared results of models; contributed to presentation (Week 10)
+- Implemented the graphics and controls of the video game using PyGame (Weeks 7-8)
+- Made and experimented with models and mutation/propogation functions; implemented sight rays (Week 9)

-Stephen Yu:
+- Ran and compared results of models; contributed to presentation (Week 10)

+**Stephen Yu:**
--Completed 5 initial game levels (Week 8)
+- Completed 5 initial game levels (Week 8)
--Made a second model; adapted the mutation and propogation functions (Week 9)
+- Made a second model; adapted the mutation and propogation functions (Week 9)

-Arianna Zhou:
+**Arianna Zhou:**
--Contributed with propogation/model selection functions (Week 8) -Made a third model (Week 9)
+- Contributed with propogation/model selection functions (Week 8)
+- Made a third model (Week 9)
--Made the presentation (Week 10)
+- Made the presentation (Week 10)

 **Initial Plan**
 -	End of Week 7: We have a fully functional 2D platformer with at least 5 levels, but without any reinforcement learning